colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 - Providers: `provider_npi` (national provider identifier)
 - Locations: `facility_id` (master facility registry)

 This ensures that "customer #12345 in CRM" and "account #CUST-890 in billing" are recognized as the same real-world person, enabling agents to assemble complete cross-system context without identity fragmentation.
+The semantic layer addresses natural language understanding requirements as shown in Table 1 (Layer-to-Requirement Mapping).

 #### Metric Versioning & Change Management